amankishore8585/dnc-ai-gateway/README.md

 * managed deployment
 * centralized configuration
 * usage tracking and observability
+* response caching for cost and latency optimization
 * controlled access and rate limiting

 **Notes**
 * designed for backend/service integration
+* supports multi-user and multi-application tracking
 * access is provisioned per team
 * usage policies may apply